Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Cons:

-• Lifting lid not convenient for frequent use
+• Lifting the lid is not convenient for frequent use

 • Limited storage capacity